Game-Theoretic Semantics for Alternating-Time Temporal Logic: Introduction

-For all systems of game-theoretic semantics studied here we show that positional strategies suffice in the perfect information setting for \ATL.
+For all systems of game-theoretic semantics studied here, we show that positional strategies suffice in the perfect information setting for \ATL.
 In the framework of unbounded semantics, this means that strategies depend on the current state only.
 In the case of bounded and finitely bounded semantics, strategies may additionally depend on the value of the ordinal guiding the time flow of the game.
-As a by-product of our semantic investigations, we also introduce and study a range of new game-theoretic notions that could be of interest outside \ATL, such as, e.g., \emph{timed strategies}, \emph{$n$-canonical strategies} and \emph{$\infty$-canonical strategies}.
-The main contributions of this paper are twofold: the development of game-theoretic semantics for \ATL and the introduction of new resource-sensitive versions of logics for multi-agent strategic reasoning.
-The latter relates conceptually to the study of other resource-bounded versions of \ATL, see \cite{AlechinaLNR11}, \cite{MonicaNP11}, \cite{AlechinaBLN15}.
+As a by-product of our semantic investigations, we also introduce and study a range of new game-theoretic notions that are of interest also outside \ATL, such as, e.g., \emph{timed strategies}, \emph{$n$-canonical strategies}, \emph{$\infty$-canonical strategies}.

+There are several related works concerning both \ATL and its extensions as well as game-theoretic semantics.
+We mention here some such papers.\footnote{We thank an anonymous reviewer for pointing out many of these references.} \begin{itemize}

+\item Imposing explicit time bounds on temporal operators in logical specification languages has often been done syntactically in the context of \emph{quantitative temporal reasoning}, see, e.g., \cite{EmersonMSS92}.
+Typically, that amounts, e.g., to replacing $\F q$ by a disjunction $q \lor \F q\lor ... \lor \F^{k} q$, abbreviated by $\F^{\leq k} q$, for $k \in \bbN$, that imposes an explicit and uniform bound of $k$ steps for satisfying the eventuality $q$.

+\item Imposing time bounds in the semantics of temporal operators has also been proposed in several contexts, most notably in relation to \emph{finitary fairness} \cite{toplas/AlurH98} and \emph{promptness} in LTL \cite{Kupferman2007} as well as in omega-regular and parity games \cite{tocl/ChatterjeeHH09}, \cite{atva/AlmagorHK10}, \cite{lpar/MogaveroMS13}, \cite{aamas/AminofMMR16}.
+The idea of promptness (in LTL) is to replace the unbounded eventuality operator $\F$ by a ``bounded-eventually'' operator $\F_{\textbf{p}}$ for which an upper bound for the satisfaction of the eventuality is explicitly specified in the semantics.